 As part of our commitment to understand our customers better, we may research comments and opinions made public on social networking sites, such as Twitter and Facebook.

-A Guide to the use of your personal data by Credit Reference and Fraud Prevention Agencies, NewDay Ltd and the NewDay Group
+A guide to the use of your personal information by CRAs and FPAs and the NewDay Group

 What we do